 Develops efficient administrative processes

 While the university’s mission does not include creating jobs for administrators, it simply could not function without good ones.
-The processes these administrators count on must run smoothly and efficiently interact with each other.
+The processes these administrators count on must run efficiently with each other.

 Six Sigma principles can reduce variations and improve efficiencies in key areas such as:

 - Building and equipment repair and maintenance

 In part 2 of this series, we detail how institutions can apply Six Sigma to streamline technology implementation.
 From evaluation and decision-making to implementation, training, and integration with existing technology – Six Sigma can drive efficiency at all levels.

 Read Part 2 of this series: Streamline technology implementation with Six Sigma

 Read Part 3 of this series: What does online proctoring and Six Sigma have in common?

 Sign up below to receive more resources for tips, best practices, white papers, and industry trends

 Want to see Honorlock in action?
 Schedule a demo.